briadelour/HoneywellSecuritySensors/README.md

 report_meta time:iso:usec:tz

 # Frequency hopping configuration
-frequency 433.92M   # For Honeywell security sensors frequency 344.975M  # For temperature and weather sensors hop_interval 120    # Switch frequencies every 120 seconds
+frequency 433.92M   # For temperature and weather sensors frequency 344.975M  # For Honeywell security sensors hop_interval 120    # Switch frequencies every 120 seconds

 # Output preferences
 convert si

 # Protocol filters (optional - speeds up processing)
-protocol 8   # LaCrosse TX Temperature/Humidity Sensor
+# protocol 8   # LaCrosse TX Temperature/Humidity Sensor
+# protocol 20  # Ambient Weather F007TH, TFA 30.3208.02, SwitchDocLabs F016TH temperature sensor
 protocol 70  # Honeywell Door/Window Sensor, 2Gig DW10/DW11, RE208 repeater
+# protocol 73  # LaCrosse TX141-Bv2, TX141TH-Bv2, TX141-Bv3, TX141W, TX145wsdth, (TFA, ORIA) sensor
 ```

 **Note**: Replace `[IP_of_HAOS]` with your Home Assistant IP address, or use `localhost` if running on the same machine.
+Uncomment whatever protocol you what to try to listen for.
+The full list of 200+ is on the documentation for rtl_433.
+For example I had some weather sensors that report back.
+Be careful not to turn on too many protocols as the data collection may not cycle through all the devices before it hops to the next frequency.
+You can also get too much data if you enable some of the TPMS protocols, for example.
+While in concept it might be nice to find and narrow down TPMS sensors reporting tire pressure on your car, it will also collect data on every car that pulls into your driveway with the same brand TPMS which creates a lot noise in your logs.

 ### 5. Start rtl_433 Add-on